semasuka/blog/_posts/2019-02-10-list-in-python.md

     None

-sort( ) function does not create a new list it performs an action on the current list permanently, therefore, it will return None.
+sort( ) function does not create a new list; it acts on the current list permanently.
+Therefore, it will return None.
 These kinds of functions are called in-place functions.

-There is another function that sorts a list but instead of returning None, it will create a new sorted list and keep the original list untouched.
+There is another function that sorts a list, but instead of returning None, it will create a new sorted list and keep the original list untouched.

 ```python